danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

 -   overall performance measures: as a combination of discrimination and calibration and/or as a measure of the explained variation;

+-   overall measures: combination of discrimination and calibration measures

 Unfortunately, a few publications report the complete baseline (cumulative) hazard or survival or even the baseline (cumulative) hazard or survival at fixed time horizon *t*.
 If we had both individual data of